I've never run before and have zero fitness, can I take part?

 What happens after I finish the Beginners programme?

 At Run Like a Girl we love a good graduation party! .. so we normally hit the pub for celebratory drinks straight after the final session.
 Going forward, you will become part of the Improver group although we do take you through a transitional period first to ease you into the next stage of training, called the Graduates.
 Much like the Run30 programme, the Improvers workouts are carefully planned to work on enhancing your pace and performance through a good mix of speed based sessions and longer distances.

 I'm not sure whether I'm a Beginner or Improver, which group should I join?

-The Beginners group is for those who have never run before or are returning to running after a long period of rest.
+The Run30 group is for those who have never run before or are returning to running after a long period of rest.
 If you are able to run either 5km or around 30 mins comfortably then we recommend the Improvers group for you.

 How much does it cost?

 The 8 week Beginners course costs £30 (with early bird prices available) which includes a shiny Run Like a Girl medal and a wrist band as well as achieving true runner status in a friendly and supportive group environment.
 Once you have completed Run30 then we take you through a three week transitional period which involves benchmarking your 5km run and a gentle introduction to speed training - this is FREE.
 If you then decide to stay on as an Improver then you will need to join as a member.
 More information about this can be found here.

 I've previously attended a Beginners course but would like to do it again, do I have to pay?